1738Creations/streaming-bot-catchemall/README.md

   - An enhanced version of 'Basic' which can also show overlay notifications in OBS
 - With Overlay (js)
   - A different way to refresh a page using js
-  - Will eliminate the flickering
+  - Will eliminate the flickering (using an iframe and js)
   - Must be run on a web server or it won't be able to read the local files
     - Use XAMPP, 30 second local web server set up and you're good to go